-BCA - 602 Mobile Computing-II
+BCA - 602 Mobile Computing - II

 - 1. Recognize the importance of Android in Mobile Computing. - 2.
 Illustrate the complete process of Android Installation. - 3.
 Develop small to medium size Android apps for general programming problems. - 4.
-Rearrange the app logic on the basis of Lifecycle.
+Rearrange the app logic on the basis of Lifecycle. - 5.
+To develop an understanding of the ways that mobile technologies can be used to understand network and transport layers of Mobile Communication.

-Android Intoduction: History of Android, Definition of Android, Need of Android, Features of Android, Android Applications, Categories of Android applications, API level.
+Android Intoduction: History of Android, Definition of Android , Need of Android, Features of Android, Android Applications, Categories of Android applications, API level.